DinoChiesa/EdgeTools/baasLoadExport/README.md

 ## Configuring

-For either script there are some data you must supply.
+For any of the scripts there are some data you must supply.

 * organization
 * application
-* Usergrid/BaaS endpoint (defaults to xxx, Previously defaulted to https://api.usergrid.com)
+* Usergrid/BaaS endpoint (defaults to https://apibaas-trial.apigee.net ; this previously defaulted to https://api.usergrid.com)
 * credentials - either user creds or client creds for the app

 Also, if running the deleteAllItems, you must specify the collection name from which to delete all items.